- Eligibility of Exhibitors: Unless otherwise stated, only members of the Society may compete.

 Dwarf Conifers: The term conifer or Coniferae includes Cupressaceae, Pinaceae, and Taxaceae

-Cushion plants: cushions should be either grown for natural effect or grown for perfect form.
+Cushion plants: Cushions should be either grown for natural effect or grown for perfect form.
+Because of the 2 -dimensional aspect of an Online show, exhibitors should note that flowers may impede full appreciation of the cushion.

 Plants for foliage effect: shape and architectural value should be taken into consideration.

-Plants raised from seed: a plant should be in flower if it is grown primarily as a flowering plant.
+Plants raised from seed: In all references - plants 'grown from seed' includes ferns grown from spores, A plant must be in flower if it is grown primarily as a flowering plant.
 It should be noted that plants grown from CITES protected plants are also governed by the rules of CITES.

 Bulbous Plants: Classes for bulbous plants are for plants defined in the list provided.